panubo/docker-mariadb-toolbox/README.md

 A collection of MySQL / MariaDB scripts for automating common DBA tasks in a Docker-centric way.

-Wherever possible the commands are compatible with Amazon RDS.
+Wherever possible the commands are compatible with Amazon RDS and GCP Cloud SQL.

 ## Documentation